sk00206/CEassessment-/README.md

 1. Input function `eval(input('enter text here))` to take input from user
 2. `abs()`	Returns the absolute value of a number
 3. `eval()`	Evaluates and executes an expression

+and many more to be explained below
 ## Libraries needed
 Libraries :
-Math : pi / atan2
+* Math : pi / atan2
-Matplotlib.pyppot : to plot the functions on a graph and it was imported as plt to be recalled easily Robotics tool box:
+* Matplotlib.pyppot : to plot the functions on a graph and it was imported as plt to be recalled easily
+* Robotics tool box: where we will choose our model in this case Biycyle and many specifications for it
--bicycle: to creat our robot as a bicycle because it moves in different direction bit is does not rotate around its axis Randompath : to make the robot move ramdomly in a way it creates VehicleIcon : to use an image to visualize our robot Rangebearing sensor : to calculate the distance between the robot and obstacle
+* Bicycle: to creat our robot as a bicycle because it moves in different direction bit is does not rotate around its axis
+* Randompath : to make the robot move ramdomly in a way it creates
+* VehicleIcon : to use an image to visualize our robot
+* Rangebearing sensor : to calculate the distance between the robot and obstacle
-LandMarkMap: to add obstacles
+* LandMarkMap: to add obstacles
-and many more to be explained below

 ## code explanation part by part
 import these first to start programming